micasaupgrades/blog/_posts/2015-11-11-dont-lose-momentum.markdown

 	<li>100% within one week</li>
 </ul>

-<a href="http://www.micasaupgrades.com/#/contact">Tell me more</a> how to bring my upgrade sales to the digital age and get my buyers shopping right away!
+<a href="http://www.micasaupgrades.com/#/contact">Tell me more</a> on how to bring my upgrade sales to the digital age and get my buyers shopping right away!